Thursday, June 19, 2025

 vCore purchasing model

-vCore stands for “virtual core” and represents logical CPU.
+vCore stands for “virtual core” and represents a logical CPU.
 The model is also known as serverless.
 If you choose this model, you can specify the hardware characteristics you want to have in the cloud, such as memory, storage, the number of cores, etc. This option lets you “transfer” the requirements from on-premise to the cloud, ensuring that you have the required environment to work with databases most efficiently.
 Also, you can migrate your applications to the cloud easily.

 The price will depend on the service tier and your particular requirements for the resources, storage, and hardware configuration.
 The vCore-based model is available in Standard, Premium, and Hyperscale service tiers.